DarianGratton/MajorProject/Agent/README.md

 Provides the interface needed to run the agent on an environment.

-Note: any changes made on the environment variable will affect the environment in the Agent object.
+Note: Any changes made on the environment variable will affect the environment in the Agent object.

 ***NOTE: Currently Agent construction requires environment to be a shared_ptr.
 In the future this will be abstracted away.***